11 Dec Feed the Wolf of Love

-I know I do, including the wolf of hate, which shows up in small ways as well as large ones, such when I get judgmental, irritable, pushy, or argumentative.
+I know I do, including the wolf of hate, which shows up in small ways as well as large ones, such as when I get judgmental, irritable, pushy, or argumentative.
 Even if it’s only inside my own mind – and sometimes it definitely leaks out.

-We’ve got these two wolves because we evolved them, because both wolves were needed to keep our ancestors alive.
+We’ve got these two wolves because we evolved them because both wolves were needed to keep our ancestors alive.

 Until just 10,000 years ago, for millions of years primates, hominids, and early humans lived in hunter-gatherer groups that bred mainly within the band while competing intensely with other bands for scarce resources.
 Therefore, genes got passed on that promoted better cooperation inside a band and better aggression between bands.
 The wolf of love and the wolf of hate are stitched into human DNA.